gschiralli/fragments/README.md

 ## Description

-This is the back-end API for Fragments.
+This is the back-end API for fragments.

 ## Getting Started